 This sprawling neoclassical building houses shops selling tourist-targeted arts and crafts, leather goods and garments, and several cafes.
 The upstairs hall hosts periodic fashion shows and art auctions, and a number of restaurants front the facade on Rue St-Paul.
 Opened in 1847, the building has played a wide-ranging role in the city's history.
 It's been everything from a farmers market to a concert theater, and even served briefly as Montréal’s city hall (1852–78).

-It’s also where the government of United Canada retreated, in order to continue the legislative session after the parliament buildings nearby were burned down by an angry Anglo mob in 1849.
+It’s also where the government of United Canada retreated, in order to continue the legislative session, after the parliament buildings nearby were burned down by an angry anglophone mob in 1849.